davmacario/dotfiles_linux/README.md

-# Dotfiles - MacOS
+# Dotfiles - Linux

-Dotfiles I use on my Mac.
+Dotfiles I use on my Linux machines (Ubuntu).
+The different branches refer to different setups.

 Contents: